 - Be sure to set up system and Skype preferences to select your microphone.

-- Use a third-party app such as Pamela or Call Recorder to capture audio; Skype does not allow native audio capture.
+- Use a third-party app such as Pamela or Call Recorder to capture audio; Skype now allows native recording, but I find it buggy.

-- A newer tool Zencastr, allows you to capture audio locally on each participant’s computer.
+- Zencastr, which is browser-based, allows you to capture audio locally on each participant’s computer.